Chlorine: Chlorine oxides

-Chlorine perchlorate (ClOClO_{3}) is a pale yellow liquid that is less stable than ClO_{2} and decomposes at room temperature to form chlorine, oxygen, and dichlorine hexoxide (Cl_{2}O_{6}).
-Chlorine perchlorate may also be considered a chlorine derivative of perchloric acid (HOClO_{3}), similar to the thermally unstable chlorine derivatives of other oxoacids: examples include chlorine nitrate (ClONO_{2}, vigorously reactive and explosive), and chlorine fluorosulfate (ClOSO_{2}F, more stable but still moisture-sensitive and highly reactive).
+Chlorine perchlorate (ClOClO3) is a pale yellow liquid that is less stable than ClO2 and decomposes at room temperature to form chlorine, oxygen, and dichlorine hexoxide (Cl2O6).
+Chlorine perchlorate may also be considered a chlorine derivative of perchloric acid (HOClO3), similar to the thermally unstable chlorine derivatives of other oxoacids: examples include chlorine nitrate (ClONO2, vigorously reactive and explosive), and chlorine fluorosulfate (ClOSO2F, more stable but still moisture-sensitive and highly reactive).
 Dichlorine hexoxide is a dark-red liquid that freezes to form a solid which turns yellow at −180 °C: it is usually made by reaction of chlorine dioxide with oxygen.
-Despite attempts to rationalise it as the dimer of ClO_{3}, it reacts more as though it were chloryl perchlorate, [ClO_{2}]^{+}[ClO_{4}]^{−}, which has been confirmed to be the correct structure of the solid.
+Despite attempts to rationalise it as the dimer of ClO3, it reacts more as though it were chloryl perchlorate, [ClO2]+[ClO4]-, which has been confirmed to be the correct structure of the solid.
 It hydrolyses in water to give a mixture of chloric and perchloric acids: the analogous reaction with anhydrous hydrogen fluoride does not proceed to completion.

-Dichlorine heptoxide (Cl_{2}O_{7}) is the anhydride of perchloric acid (HClO_{4}) and can readily be obtained from it by dehydrating it with phosphoric acid at −10 °C and then distilling the product at −35 °C and 1 mmHg.
+Dichlorine heptoxide (Cl2O7) is the anhydride of perchloric acid (HClO4) and can readily be obtained from it by dehydrating it with phosphoric acid at −10 °C and then distilling the product at −35 °C and 1 mmHg.
 It is a shock-sensitive, colourless oily liquid.
 It is the least reactive of the chlorine oxides, being the only one to not set organic materials on fire at room temperature.
 It may be dissolved in water to regenerate perchloric acid or in aqueous alkalis to regenerate perchlorates.
-However, it thermally decomposes explosively by breaking one of the central Cl–O bonds, producing the radicals ClO_{3} and ClO_{4} which immediately decompose to the elements through intermediate oxides.
+However, it thermally decomposes explosively by breaking one of the central Cl–O bonds, producing the radicals ClO3 and ClO4 which immediately decompose to the elements through intermediate oxides.